This Post Was UPDATED 13.3.2021

-There I found a concise and clear informational guide about what henna is how it came about and explains how the bride is painted.
+There I found a concise and clear informational guide about what henna is, how henna came about and explains how the bride is painted in henna.

-But it didn’t tell me the social etiquette – what do I bring?
+But it didn’ t tell me the social etiquette of a henna night for the guests —

 What do I wear?